 In The Lord of the Rings, the elves do not appear to have a word for "magic," since it's such an intrinsic part of themselves and their world that they do not distinguish between it and what we would consider "natural" phenomena.
+They do however, have a word for witchery: gul.
 They seem a bit perturbed that the hobbits use the same word for the skills and abilities of the elves and the deceptions of Sauron.
 Galadriel herself even directly invokes Clarke's Third Law when discussing her mirror with Frodo and Sam.

 The Deep Space Nine novels expand on the Ferengi language, saying they have 57 words for "customer" (one of which also means "river sludge") and several words for "no" (which one you use indicates how much latinum is needed to change your mind).

 This is how the people with soft-cypher chips manage to get around Korozhet mind control in Rats, Bats and Vats.
 The Korozhet language has one word for every possible concept they've ever thought of, and one word only.
 The elasticity of the English language means that native English speakers can think of alternative terms to think of their masters by, which they are not programmed to unconditionally love.